tab1-web/faq/docs/support/troubleshooting/game-issues.md

 **The Proof:**

 1. Run `tracert` and `ping -t` without the VPN and note the high latency/packet loss.
-2. Connect to your New York VPN.
+2. Connect to your VPN.
 3. Run the same `ping -t` command to the same game server IP.
 4. You will likely see the latency drop significantly and the packet loss disappear, proving the VPN is providing a better route.